TigerClips1/Origins-Pony/README.md

 ## Ending
 - Thanks to the dev in the discord server who made this plugin for helping me on how to build it check out the discord [here](https://discord.gg/dQGaXgxMpg).
 - Thanks to the  ponyorigins  dev BlasterM5 for makeing an awsome and fun datapack that gives us pony powers.
-- Thanks to the Mine little pony team for makeing an awsome pony mod for minecraft and powers.
+- Thanks to Mine little pony team for makeing an awsome pony mod for minecraft and powers.
 - Thanks to the team who made the origin mod.

 ## Disclaimer